50% OFF SHIPPING ON ORDERS OVER $300!

 Neon Tetra: A Complete Species Profile

-The neon tetra is a small, popular aquarium fish that is native to the Amazon River basin of Peru, Brazil, and Colombia.
+The neon tetra is a small, popular aquarium fish native to the Amazon River basin of Peru, Brazil, Colombia, and Venezuela.
+With iridescent blue bodies, a black side stripe, and peaceful temperament, they’re one of the most sought-after freshwater species.

 Habitat and Distribution